Haigler/SNAP_BIDS/BIDs/De-Identifying DICOMS.md

 + Private_0029_1019
 + PerformedProcedureStepStartDate

-## 5. Save these DICOMS in CALM/Data/CALM_fMRI/AnonDcm with -anon appended.
+## 5. Save these DICOMS in SNAP/Data/BIDS/AnonDcm/Snap# -anon appended.

 http://dicomlookup.com/ is a resource which can help find tags.